human16/my_little_malloc/README.md

 `metadata[5,6]`: length/size of our chunk should be set to 4088 since we allocate 8 bytes for the header

 Register a leak detection function that runs when the program terminates by calling atexit in the `initialize heap` function

-## FREE:
+## FREE

 Free is a relatively easy function.
 All we have to do is go to the correct place in the heap, and change the metadata to denote the block is free.